 After years of resistance, the formerly-named "Washington Redskins" have finally dropped their racist team name and are looking for a new mascot.
 But beyond rebranding, the newly minted "Washington Football Club" is also scrambling to tackle allegations of sexual harassment levelled this summer by more than 40 female employees.
 That will take far more than a

 Bottom line: An employer who fires an individual merely for being gay or transgender violates Title VII.
 On May 15, 2020, the US Supreme Court ruled that the prohibitions against discrimination “because of sex” contained in Title VII of the Civil Rights Act of 1964 extend to protect gay and transgender employees against workplace discrimination.

-Bay Ryley is a an employment and human rights lawyer and the founder of Ryley Learning, a digital eLearning company with a focus on corporate sexual harassment training.
+Bay Ryley is an employment and human rights lawyer and the founder of Ryley Learning, a digital eLearning company with a focus on corporate sexual harassment training.
 As featured in Be the Next Her: A modern-day career blog for women, by women.
 What is your morning routine?
 Lots of domestic stuff.
-Make smoothies
+Make smoothies and

 Since the #MeToo Movement, preventing sexual harassment has become a key organizational imperative for leaders everywhere.
 As municipal leaders know all too well, local government workforces are not immune from sexual harassment.
 Municipalities employ a large number of people who serve the public in a wide range of roles.
 Case law reports and media headlines

 The RBC Canadian Women Entrepreneur Awards recognizes female business owners from across Canada who make impressive and substantial contributions to the local, Canadian or global economy.
 Candidates share a strong entrepreneurial vision and a relentless passion in pursuing their dreams.
 These awards recognize business women from three major regions across Canada: East, Central and